Gallery-of-Kaeon/Kaeon-FUSION/README.md

 FUSION is a system that allows a ONE document to be interpreted as code, and Kaeon FUSION is the de facto standard dialect of FUSION.

+### How can a language be inspired by LISP without being LISP?

+The main differences between FUSION and LISP are that FUSION uses doubly linked trees instead of singly linked lists, and that FUSION boasts a far nicer syntax.
+While FUSION may not be too far a cry from pure LISP, Kaeon FUSION is very different from popular LISP dialects like Common LISP, Scheme, or Clojure.

 ### How can I try it out?

 The current implementation of Kaeon FUSION runs on Java,